Every reason to switch to T-Mobile.

-Most phone numbers, from any qualifying U.S. or Puerto Rico postpaid carrier, can be easily transferred to our network, but it’s best to make sure yours is eligible.
+Most phone numbers, from any US or Puerto Rico postpaid carrier, can be easily transferred to our network, but it’s best to make sure yours is eligible.

-Each transferred line requires the purchase of a new phone or tablet.
+Each transferred line requires the purchase of a new phone.

 Send us your bill.